saimasanjidashila/saimasanjidashila/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Weather Forecasting on real-time Predictions Using Deep Learning Models
-- 🌱 I’m currently learning AI, ML.
+- 🌱 I’m currently learning LLM, AI, ML.
-- 📫 How to reach me: sshila1@lsu.edu
+- 📫 How to reach me: sshila1@lsu.edu | saimasanjidashila@gmail.com
 - ⚡ Fun fact: I like hiking and going for long walks.
 -->